Cloufield/GWASTutorial/29_postgwas/README.md

 - **Can we predict disease risk?** Polygenic risk scores
 - **Are effects shared across traits?** Pleiotropy and cross-trait analysis
 - **How can findings be translated?** Drug target identification and prioritization

+!!! note "Required data and tools"

+    Post-GWAS chapters assume you already have **GWAS summary statistics** (and sometimes individual-level genotypes).
+Each linked tutorial lists its own software and reference files; start from **genome build–matched** sumstats and follow the **Required data and tools** (or **Data preparation**) note in that chapter.

 ---